SiliconLabs/wiseconnect/examples/featured/low_power/powersave_standby_associated_tcp_client/readme.md

       ```
 - To send the TCP data, change the `SEND_TCP_DATA` to `1`.

- - The user can configure the monitor interval through sl_wifi_set_performance_profile() API.
+ - The user can configure the monitor interval through sl_wifi_set_performance_profile_v2() API.
 The default interval is set to 50
    millisecs if the montior_interval is set to 0.
 This is only valid when the performance profile is set to ASSOCIATED_POWER_SAVE_LOW_LATENCY.
- - The user can configure the listen interval through sl_wifi_set_listen_interval() API.
+ - The user can configure the listen interval through sl_wifi_set_listen_interval_v2() API.
 The default interval is set to 1
    millisec.

 ## Test the Application